Inflectra/rapise-documentation/docs/Libraries/WebDriver.md

 <a name="FindElementByClassName"></a>
 #### FindElementByClassName

-Finds the first element in the page that matches the CSS Class supplied.
+Finds the first element on the page that matches the CSS Class supplied.

 ```javascript
 WebDriver.FindElementByClassName(className)